Tademait/rest_api_plant_diseases/README.md

 # Project overview
-You can find all the available endpoints on the /docs page.
+You can find all the available endpoints on the `/docs` page.
 For example, if you are running the server on localhost, you can access the docs page at http://localhost:8000/docs

 The main structure of the project is as follows:

-the `src` directory contains the trained tensorflow models.
+the `src` directory contains the main source code of the app.
 The models are loaded in the `main.py` file, which is the entry point of the application.
 They are loaded based on the paths provided in `config.py`.
 The `main.py` file contains the FastAPI endpoints and handling of the incoming requests.
 The database communication and ORM classes are handled inside the `database.py` file.
+The actual loading of modules is handled by the *Analyzer* class in the `analyzer.py` file.

-Currently, a live version of the application is hosted at `render.com` with database being hosted on a dedicated VPS at `digitalocean.com`.
-The live REST API can be accessed at https://plant-rest-api.onrender.com (note that it might take several minutes to spin-up the sleeping container).
+Currently, a live version of the application is hosted at `tkozub.me` with database being hosted on a dedicated VPS at `digitalocean.com`.
+The live REST API can be accessed at https://tkozub.me/api/v1.
+In case there is an issue with the live version, you can run the application locally by following the instructions above or you can contact me at `xkozub06@vutbr.cz`.

 # Credits
 App is developed under the [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/legalcode) license.